slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Introverts have more probability of being an expert in their field.
 Extraversion is not good for mastery.

+> *"We have knowledge of a thing only when we have grasped its cause."
+-- Aristotle*

+> *"One can have no smaller or greater mastery then mastery of oneself."
+-- Leonardo Da Vinci*

+> *"Order and simplification are the first steps towards mastery of a subject."
+-- Thomas Mann*

 > *"Any fool can know.
 The point is to understand."
 -- Albert Einstein*

-> *"We have knowledge of a thing only when we have grasped its cause."
+> *"The price of greatness is responsibility."
+-- Winston Churchill*

+> *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
+-- Robyn Dawes*

+> *"Don’t play what’s there, play what’s not there."
+-- Miles Davis*

+> *"This has always been a motto of mine: Attempt the impossible in order to improve your work."
+-- Bette Davis*

+> *"Some people will never learn anything, for this reason, because they understand everything too soon."
+-- Alexander Pope*

+> *"The young man knows the rules, the old man knows the exceptions."
+-- Charlie Munger*

+> *"I’m no genius.
+I’m smart in spots but I stay around those spots."
--- Aristotle*
+-- Tom Watson Sr.*

 > *"Pros are just amateurs who know how to gracefully recover from their mistakes."
 -- Kevin Kelly*